tldr-pages/tldr/pages/common/tldr.md

 `tldr -u`

-- Search for a specific tldr-page:
+- Show a tldr-page which name contains the search term:

 `tldr --search {{search_term}}`